jessebridge/RefridgeratorTemperatureEvaluator/README.md

 #### get_mode()

-The design for this function was yet again based off of how we as humans would calculate the mode, which is to count each value and keep a score of how many times each value has appeared, the highest score being the mode.
-With that in mind the get_mode function takes in an array that contains all values for the current key in the json_array_output iteration.
-The first step is to check if the array is empty and if it is then nothing is returned to add error checking and to also optimize speeds for possible larger data.
-If the array has values in it, it will then create an empty dictionary and begin looping through the array adding the values as keys with 0 as the value if they are not already in the new dictionary, however if there is already a key in the dictionary of the same value it will simply add 1 to the keys value.
-Once the loop has finished it will calculate the maximum value of the keys and then use that value to find the mode.
-This is done by creating an array containing the keys that have values that meet the maximum value.
-For instance if there are a max of 3 values of the same type it will only add the keys (which are the values from the array passed in just converted to keys) which meet the minimum value of 3.
-Thus returning the most frequent numbers that appear in the array.
-Expected value for input is an array containing integers and the expected output is an array of integers.
+* The design for this function was yet again based off of how we as humans would calculate the mode on paper, which is to count each value and keep a score of how many times each value has appeared, the highest score being the mode
+* The get_mode function takes in an array which contains Integer values for the current key in the current json_array_output iteration
+* Error handling for empty arrays
+* An empty dictionary is created and the array is put through a loop that adds the values as keys in the dictionary and a value of 0 if the keys are not already in the dictionary.
+If a value is already set as a key in the dictionary it will then add 1 to its value basically creating a count.
+Basically making the values in the dictionary a key and adding 1 each time it appears
+* The maximum value of the keys values is generated and then only keys that have values that meet this maximum value can be added to an empty array which is then returned

 #### main()

-In this instance the main function is used to simply pass a Json array to the convert data function which then handles all of the conversion of the data and returns a Json array.
-Most of the work is handled by the convert data function so that if it were implemented into an up and running code base it could simply be called with the required arguments passed in, this also allows the function to be tested.
+* Simple main function that passes Json array to the convert_data function and prints out the results